purpleidea/flabbergast/flabbergast-manual.md

 ### Miscellaneous

 The `Let` expression allows binding a value to a new name.
 For example, `Let a: 3 In a * a`.
 This is a convenient way to eliminate common subexpressions.
 Be advised that the normal short-circuiting rules do not apply: all the values in the expression must be evaluated first.
-Multiple variables can be bound at once (e.g., `Let a: 3, b: 4 In a * a + b * b`).
+Multiple attributes can be bound at once (e.g., `Let a: 3, b: 4 In a * a + b * b`).

 The `From` expression allows importing external content into the program.
 This does two jobs: allows accessing libraries and allows access information for the program being configured.
 The `From` keyword is always followed by a URI.
 The `lib:` URI is  used for the standard library.
 The `file:` URI may also be supported.
 By convention, it is best to do all the importing at the start of a file: